Edmonds College Logo

 5. Research the potential impact of new technologies on emergency management.

 This course will prepare students to support emergency management public information operations, including integration with a Joint Information System, use of a Joint Information Center, coordination with on-scene public information officers, use of alert and warning systems, emergency and routine information distribution (including media and social media), and ensuring appropriate messaging for the whole community.
-Prerequisite(s): Prerequisite: EMERG 102.
+Previously EMERG 157.

 Course Level Objectives